 Author: Family Travel Forum Staff

-Tags : All-Inclusive Resort, Beach, Caribbean, Christmas Holiday, Family-Friendly Hotels, Golf, Kids Club, Resort, Spa & Wellness, Spring Break, Tennis, Watersports, Winter Getaway
+Tags : All-Inclusive Resort, Baby, Beach, Caribbean, Christmas Holiday, Family-Friendly Hotels, Golf, Kids Club, Resort, Spa & Wellness, Spring Break, Tennis, Watersports, Winter Getaway

 Barbados is a very civilized Caribbean Island that takes its British heritage seriously, offering families beautiful beaches, a proud and well educated citizenry, and quality accommodations at a price to match.
 Multigenerational groups will appreciate that this island also has excellent medical facilities if anyone is in need of assistance.
 Here's our look at some of the best family resorts in Barbados.